FundacaoLemann/qedu-provas/README.md

-# QeduProvasNg
+# QEdu Provas Angular

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.19-3.

+## Prerequisites

+In order to make things work you should have installed int your machine:
+* Vangrant ^1.8.5
+* VirtualBox ^5.0.26

+## Instalation

+### 1. Vagrant setup
+Setup the environment by running `vagrant up`.
+Once it has finished updating and insalling the packages you can access the VM by running `vagrant ssh`.
+All the commands are executed from inside the VM and from the *root app folder* wich is mapped to `/qedu-provas-ng/`.

+### 2. Environment Setup
+From the root app folder run `yarn` to install all the js depencies.

 ## Development server
-Run `ng serve` for a dev server.
+From the root app folder run `yarn start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding